softkraftco/terraform-nodeping/README.md

 ## Development

-Just like in case of normal use, `NODEPING_API_TOKEN` environmental variable needs to be set.

-It will be usefull, from a developers stand point, to also set `TF_LOG=DEBUG`.
+It will be usefull, from a developers stand point, to set `TF_LOG=DEBUG`.
 More info (here)[https://www.terraform.io/docs/internals/debugging.html].

 This project includes a Makefile to ease standard every day tasks.
 Currently this includes three commands:
 - `make build` - builds the package,